Will Mice Leave on Their Own?

 Mice enter homes for a variety of reasons, all of which revolve around their basic needs for survival.
 Here’s a look into why these small creatures may find your home appealing:

 • Hydration (Water): Like all living beings, mice need water to survive.
-Homes often provide easy access to water through leaky pipes, pet water dishes, or even condensation.
+Homes often provide easy access to water through leaky pipes, pet dishes, or even condensation.

-• Safety from Predators: Inside a home, mice are less exposed to natural predators like snakes, hawks, or owls, making your home a safe haven.
+• Safety From Predators: Inside a home, mice are less exposed to natural predators like snakes, hawks, or owls, making your home a safe haven.

 Understanding these motivations can help homeowners take preventive measures, such as sealing up entry points, keeping living areas clean and free of food debris, and reducing clutter that could provide shelter for mice.